vharitonsky/iniflags/README.md

 ```

-Now all unset flags will get their value from .ini file provided in -config path.
+Now all unset flags obtain their value from .ini file provided in -config path.
-If value is not found in the .ini, flag will retain it's default value.
+If value is not found in the .ini, flag will retain its' default value.

 Flag value priority:
   - value set via command-line